jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Sichuan.md

 5. Data to be prepared prior to filing:

-   ①The clear color picture of Unified Social Credit Code
+   ① The clear color picture of Unified Social Credit Code

-   ②The clear color picture of the front and back of subject’s and website responsible person’s ID card
+   ② The clear color picture of the front and back of subject’s and website responsible person’s ID card

-   ③Official seal of the filing unit (the verification form shall be sealed during the process)
+   ③ Official seal of the filing unit (the verification form shall be sealed during the process)

 **Rules of Personal Filing in Sichuan:**